sensu/sensu-docs/content/sensu-go/6.4/plugins/supported-integrations/timescaledb.md

 ---
 title: "TimescaleDB integration"
 linkTitle: "TimescaleDB"
-description: "Use the Sensu TimescaleDB Handler plugin to integrate Sensu with your existing TimescaleDB workflows.
-Read about the features of Sensu's TimescaleDB integration and learn how to get the plugin."
+description: "Use the Sensu TimescaleDB Handler integration to send Sensu metrics to time-series database TimescaleDB so you can store, instrument, and visualize Sensu data."
 version: "6.4"
 product: "Sensu Go"
 menu: